SomeMedtnerGuy/SomeMedtnerGuy/README.md

-Comfortable with:
+Languages with which I have worked the most:
-- C
+- C (Most comfortable)

-Learning right now:
+- TypeScript

+Also worked with:
 - C++
-- TypeScript/JavaScript
-- GitHub

-Other stuff I worked with, but either on a superficial level or in need of a refresher:
-- GDScript (Godot)
+- GDScript
+- HTML/CSS
 - Python

+Touched on:
 - SQL
+- Lua

+Other tools used:
-- HTML/CSS
+- Git and GitHub
 - Qt
+- Godot
+- Docker